marcelosf89/gitops-local/README.md

 Install the project on ArgoCD

-> note: we need the `pat` to have the access to get the project on github
+> note: ypu need the `pat` to have the access to get the project on github

 ```sh